Taming-the-BEAST/Introduction-to-BEAST2/README.md

 ### Adding a calibration node

 Since all of the samples come from a single time point, there is no information on the actual height of the phylogenetic tree in time units.
-The tree height (tMRCA) and substitution rate parameters will not be distinguishable and BEAST2 will only be able to estimate their product.
+That means the tree height (tMRCA) and substitution rate parameters will not be distinguishable and BEAST2 will only be able to estimate their product.
 To allow BEAST2 to separate these two parameters we need to input additional information that will help calibrate the tree in time.

 In a Bayesian analysis, additional information from external sources should be encoded in the form of a prior distribution.
 Thus, we will have to add a new prior to the model.

-> To add an extra prior to the model, press the **+ Add Prior** button below list of priors and select **MRCA Prior** from the drop-down menu.
+> To add an extra prior to the model, press the **+ Add Prior** button below the list of priors.
+If this doesn't automatically open a **Taxon set editor** window, select **MRCA Prior** from the drop-down menu.
 >
-> You will see a dialogue box that allows you to select a subset of taxa from the phylogenetic tree.
+> You will see a dialogue box (**Taxon set editor**) that allows you to select a subset of taxa from the phylogenetic tree.
 Once you have created a taxon set you will be able to add calibration information for its most recent common ancestor (MRCA) later on.
 >
 > - Set the **Taxon set label** to `human-chimp`.
 > - Locate `Homo_sapiens` in the left hand side list and click the **>>** button to add it to the `human-chimp` taxon set.
+(Note that the arrows may not render in BEAST 2.7. **>>** is the top button and **<<** is at the bottom).
 > - Locate `Pan` in the left hand side list and click the **>>** button to add it to the `human-chimp` taxon set.